andre96ac/Inde-ts-models-generator/README.md

     outDir: string;
     // generate region annotations (in form of //#region <...>    //endregion) to better divide generated code
     regionAnnotations: boolean;
+    // a class from which models must inherit
+    extendClass: {name: string, importPath: string} | null;
+    // a list of interfaces which models must implements
+    extendInterfaces: {name: string, importPath: string}[]
     }
 ```
 ##### NOTE: the names of getter and setter method will automatically truncate the first letter to avoid duplicates names.
 To get the correct behavior, please prefix properties names with a character using the option "propertiesCustomPrefix"